View Current

 (26) Students and UNE Representatives must observe this policy.

-(27) This policy operates as and from the Effective Date.
-The assessment of unit attempts and tier escalation will commence from the Effective Date and is not retrospective.
+(28) This policy operates as and from the Effective Date.
+The new measure of intervention and monitoring will commence from the Effective Date but decisions may be based on the complete enrolment history of students at UNE.
 Previous policies on progression are replaced and have no further operation from the Effective Date.

-(28) To provide for exceptional circumstances arising from any particular case, the Deputy Vice-Chancellor, on the recommendation of a Executive Dean, may relax any provisions of this Policy.
+(29) To provide for exceptional circumstances arising from any particular case, the Deputy Vice-Chancellor, on the recommendation of an Executive Dean, may relax any provisions of this Policy.

-(29) Notwithstanding other provisions of this policy, the VC&CEO may approve an exception to this policy where the VC&CEO determines the application of this policy would otherwise lead to an unfair, unreasonable or absurd outcome.
+(30) Notwithstanding other provisions of this policy, the VC&CEO may approve an exception to this policy where the VC&CEO determines the application of this policy would otherwise lead to an unfair, unreasonable, or absurd outcome.
 Approvals by the VC&CEO under this clause must:

 1. be documented in writing;